 What to expect in an interview

 The interview starts with a greeting process.
-This tests your confidence and your ability to meet new people and handle new situations.
+This tests your confidence and your ability to meet new people.
+It shows how you handle new situations.

 During the first part of the interview, the interviewer asks questions.
-These will include general questions about your background and specific questions about your skills.
+These will include general questions about your background.
+They also include specific questions about your skills.
 Your role is to answer the interviewer’s questions.
 Expect to do most of the talking.

 The last part of the interview is your chance to ask questions.

 The interviewer will signal when the interview is finished.
-You may want to briefly restate a few key points that remind the interviewer about your qualifications for the job.
+You may want to briefly restate a few key points.
+Remind the interviewer about your qualifications for the job.